 If your family struggles finding outside activities that work for everyone, how about visiting some of the area's playgrounds?
 The following parks and playgrounds are recommended by other Connecting for Kids families for their activities, safety, and enjoyment.

-Note: Parks with handicap accessible symbol () offer activities for wheelchair users.
+Parks with an accessibility symbol () offer activities for wheelchair users.
 Activities may include gliders, hand activities or climbers that can be accessed from a ramp.

 Roadway/Water Nearby: The park includes a supervised fishing pond and splash pad.